-7.H.18 Engine
+7.H.18 Engine:

-Any single or dual combination of motorcycle engines permitted.
-No more than two (2) engines are permitted.
+Any single, dual or triple combination of motorcycle engines permitted.
+No more than three (3) engines are permitted.
 Maximum total engine displacement is unlimited.

-7 H 19 Skids
+7.H.19 Skids:

 Streamliners using skids shall have a positive lock in both the 'up' and 'down' positions.
-The shoe or contact area shall have a good form of skinose with a surface-friendly design.
+The shoe or contact area shall have a good form of ski-nose with a surface-friendly design.
+Wheels may be used as skids.
 Skids are to be locked in a retracted position as soon as the motorcycle becomes stable.

-7 H 20 Batteries
+7.H.20 Batteries: